cucapra/latte21/web/content/index.md

 The LATTE 21 program will feature the following 23 papers and will be discussed using [SNAPL][]'s round-table discussion format.
+Papers are grouped based on a theme.
+Each session will start with all papers of a theme and follow with the discussions.
 The camera-ready version for each paper is linked here.
 A few days before the workshop, we will link the prerecorded talks for each paper as well as the [Github discussion][github-thread] for each paper.

 {{ program() }}